awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-batch.md

 # Using the Batch APIs<a name="get-started-batch"></a>

 To send batches of up to 25 documents, you can use the Amazon Comprehend batch operations\.
 Calling a batch operation is identical to calling the single document APIs for each document in the request\.
 Using the batch APIs can result in better performance for you applications\.
-For more information, see [](how-batch.md)\.
+For more information, see [Batch Processing Documents](how-batch.md)\.

 + [Batch Processing With the SDK for Java](#batch-java)